sid-newby/chonga/README.md

 # Chonga Media Converter
 ![getchinga](<chonga.png>)

 Chonga is a command-line tool for converting video files to the space-efficient WebM format using the VP9 codec.
 It provides a user-friendly terminal interface with a progress bar to monitor the conversion process.
+It deletes the audio track. usually 90% file savings focused on video quality preservation.

 ## Features